psychemedia/storytelling-notes/undutiful-daughter.md

 Once there was a girl, a pretty little girl, and she was known, as: "Bonnie Annie"...
 She grew up to be quite beautiful... and didn't she know it...

+??first part feels as if it might have been repurposed from some other tale (the ballad starts off far more abruptly, wuth Captain presumably seducing the maiden)

+sbg's version is not very satisfactory, so I have made a start on repairing it so that it works for me, and is perhaps more in keeping with the original ballad.

 https://archive.org/details/oldenglishfairyt00bari/page/140/mode/2up
 Old English fairy tales